ambient-innovation/django-ai-kit-auth/react-lib/README.md

 * `@material-ui/core@^4.9.0`
 * `@material-ui/icons@^4.9.0`

-While it is possible to customize many aspects of appearance and behaviou, the fastest way to get a functioning authentication module is to use the standard components provided by this library.
+While it is possible to customize many aspects of appearance and behaviour, the fastest way to get a functioning authentication module is to use the standard components provided by this library.
 You can set them up in your `App.tsx` (or `App.jsx`) like so: